 No matter the project, chances are that you’ll need at least a few holes drilled.
 Why do you need a drill press?
-They’re versatile and a lot more accurate than your average handheld electric drill.
-If precision is required for what you’re working on (and it should be), then you’ll be very happy to have a drill press in your workshop to use.
+For one, they’re incredibly versatile.
+Secondly, a drill press much more accurate than your average handheld electric drill.
+If precision is required for what you’re working on (and it should be), then you’ll be very happy to have a drill press in your shop.

 Drill presses come in large floor models and units designed to save space by sitting on your work table.
 We’re going to focus on benchtop drill presses this time around.
 Large drill presses have their place but benchtop drill presses pack more power than you might think and they fit nicely on your workbench.